yext/pages-starter-react-locations/README.md

 1. static templates: those that don't have an exported `config`.
 Furthermore, they may also export a `getStaticProps` function if external data is required.

 NOTE: It's not currently possible to generate multiple html files using a static template, even if `getStaticProps` returns arrayed data.

+#### types

+Here you can define any custom TypeScript types you need.

 #### index.css